 Separation air path and electronics

-And although I couldn’t find proof with the Air, with the Solo it was already proved no air passes through the electronics.
-So I wouldn’t worry too much about the Air either.
+Although I couldn’t find proof with the Air, with the Arizer Solo it was already proved no air passes through the electronics.
+So I wouldn’t worry too much about the Arizer Air either.

 Vapor Potency (8.5)

-One of those subjective metrics…as unfortunately I cannot scientifically measure the cannabinoid-to-air ratio of vapor.
+Vapor potency is one of those subjective metrics because unfortunately, I cannot scientifically measure the cannabinoid-to-air ratio of vapor.